How to make someone your bitch might seem like a weird title.

 The most obvious.
 He could have reached into Trump’s jacket and pretended to remove a hair, then make a joke it was easy to find the blonde hair on the dark jacket.

 Without being abrasive or anything of course, but jokingly and in a friendly manner.
 Maybe even saying “ahaha thank you, lemme help you out to look perfect as well”.

 - Laugh, say Trump is always so service oriented

-He could have framed Trump as service oriented by saying something like “ahaha thanks, president Trump is always so helpful with me”, then lightly slap him on the back.
+He could have framed Trump as service-oriented by saying something like “ahaha thanks, President Trump is always so helpful with me”, then lightly slapping him on the back.

-Such as, he would frame Trump as the one working hard for him (the dynamics is: server / boss).
+Such as he would frame Trump as the one working hard for him (the dynamics are: server/boss).

 What to do then?

 He could have avoided Trump’s hand and lingered a few seconds longer pretending he wanted to take another question.

 Or even less obvious, as Trump went to grab his hand he could have started speaking and said to the journalists: